openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 The Identity service will return the exact same response as when the subject token was issued by `POST /auth/tokens`.

+#### Validate token: `GET /auth/tokens?nocatalog`

+*New in version 3.2* To validate a token using the Identity API without receiving a catalog in the response.
+The request has the same format as `GET /auth/tokens`.

+The Identity service will return the exact same response as when the subject token was issued by `POST /auth/tokens?nocatalog`.

 #### Check token: `HEAD /auth/tokens`